Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 Suppose, there is a lack of access, capability, or rights to the necessary real-world data.
 In that case, the SCI allows for data generated through modeling using best estimates instead.

+There are standard reference numbers that would be needed through the process of calculation of SCI score for example emissions per GB transferred , manufacturing emissions per GB of RAM.
+Wherever possible, these numbers can be obtained from SCI open data project https://github.com/Green-Software-Foundation/sci-data .
+If reference numbers are not available, then  a request for data can be made.

 ## Software Sustainability Actions

 All actions that can reduce the carbon emissions of a piece of software fall into one of three categories.
 The SCI specification intends to encourage more of these actions to be taken in developing software applications.